-To raise $2 million to create a sustainable scholarship endowment that supports our students financially and offers them greater access to the tools, knowledge and community-engaged transformative wellness programming that will lead to the most immediate and relevant impact on public health in Arizona and around the world.
+With your support we will raise $2 million to create a sustainable scholarship endowment that supports our students financially, and to deliver community-engaged transformative wellness programming that will benefit public health in Arizona and around the world.
 The $2 million we raise will be matched by the Zuckerman Challenge to reach a total of $4 million that will enable the public health leaders and programs of tomorrow!

 Each gift will be matched, dollar for dollar, through The Zuckerman Family Foundation.

 These gifts help ensure that deserving students are empowered to serve their communities through public health careers.